KeerthiKuthati/TestDemo/README.md

-# Business Solutions
+# Business solutions using Kaizala
 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://docs.microsoft.com/en-us/kaizala/partnerdocs/customerticketingsolution)

+Kaizala platform allows you to extend the client side functionality through custom actions (or cards).
+While all businesses want to focus their IT resources to help with core functions, the reality is that a large chunk of resources goes into deployment, maintenance, and driving adoption of the custom apps that are built-in house for line of business operations.

+Kaizala provides an extensible platform that enables you to build custom Action cards for commonly-used tasks for organization which will show up in the Kaizala Actions palette like the out-of-the-box cards.

+There are 2 ways you could create a custom action:
+* Customizing templates present in [Kaizala management portal](https://Manage.kaiza.la.com)
+* Build / code a custom action

-This repository aims to provide ready to use solutions/custom action cards in Kaizala.
-Each solution listed here is motivated by a real life scenario.
-Each solution includes an Action package and, or Flow package and documentation.
+This repository provide ready to use, diverse set of business solutions using custom action cards.
+Solution listed here are motivated by real life scenario and introduces capabilities of Kaizala action cards.
+Each solution includes action package and, or flow package and documentation

+# what is an action package?
+Kaizala platform provides developer an action package SDK (called KASClient.js) – which is a javascript library that abstracts out platform specific functionality and provides a way to interact with the underlying Kaizala runtime.
+The developer could build a custom action in HTML / JS / CSS by calling into the SDK.
+A custom action is a zipped bundle of few HTML/JS/CSS files, manifest files and KASClient.js – the action package SDK

 Solutions
 Action Package